-I’ve been writing the #SEOForLunch newsletter for over two years.
+I’ve been writing the #SEOForLunch newsletter for over four years.
 It’s been a passion project of mine that until last year I simply let grow organically.
 Let’s be honest, top-notch content helps you retain your subscriber base, but you want your list of subscribers to grow to justify the effort and time going into generating the content.
 I’m going to show you a few tactics I’ve discovered that helped me grow my list that you don’t read about every single day online.

 Before we jump to the successful tactics, let’s cover two that didn’t work (for me).